shenzizi/githubrepo-search/README.md

 - Show no more data when the data length is equal to the total results
 - RWD

----

 ## Notes
 - Use custom hooks to separate critical logic
   - `useAsync.js` : deal with asynchronous requests.
 It is used to fetching data from github API, controlling the loading status and setting error message.
   - `useIntersect.js` : use Intersection Observer API to detect visibility of an element.
-Implement infinite scrolling by calling the callback function(to load more data) when target is in intersect and use method disconnect() stops watching all of its target elements for visibility changes.
+Implement infinite scrolling by executing the callback function(to load more data) when target is in intersect and use method disconnect() stops watching all of its target elements for visibility changes.
   - `useDebouce.js` : execute the callback after specific time delay
 - Use `ThemeProvider` to injects the theme into all styled components anywhere beneath it in the component tree
 - Folder structure